boopdotpng/amdgpu-lsp/README.md

 Architecture: The extension registers file types (.rdna3, .rdna35, .cdna4, ... for each arch), but you can use the .rdna extension and set a default architecture for all files if you're only writing for one architecture.

-** If you built locally, you will have to modify these.**

 Data Path: Path to `data/isa.json`.
+Set to the bundled json file inside the extension by default.

 Server Path: Path to the lsp binary, usually `target/debug/amdgpu-lsp` (or release, if you want).
+Set to the executable bundled in the extension by default.

 ## resources